2050plus/2050plus/doc/veka_overview.rst

 The current study has been developed on the version v0.8.0 of PyPSA (https://github.com/PyPSA/pypsa-eur/releases/tag/v0.8.0).
 Please refer to the `release notes <https://pypsa-eur.readthedocs.io/en/latest/release_notes.html>`_ for further details on fixes and improvements since then.
 A `limitations <https://pypsa-eur.readthedocs.io/en/latest/limitations.html>`_ list is also maintained by the PyPSA-Eur team.
 During the development of this project, the following attention points have been identified :

+* For industry, the production of different materials per country is assumed to remain constant and no industry demand elasticity is included in the modelled.
+Hence, no Demand Side Management is modeled for the industry.

+* Energy carrier transmission/transport:

+  * Hydrogen and electricity are by default regionalized (i.e. considered at for each nodes) and transmission infrastructure are modeled.
+Those infrastructures are considered as perfect (no energy is needed to transport those vectors).
-* Hydrogen, CH4 and CO2 pipelines are considered to be lossless and free of electricity consumption.
+  * Methane and CO2 are by default regionalized without transport infrastructures.
+We recommend to include them.
+  * Solid biomass is by default modeled as a single equivalent EU node.
+The energy vector can be regionalized with or without transport between nodes.
+Transport of solid biomass between nodes does not include capital costs but only marginal costs and maximum nominal power between two nodes.
+  * Heat is regionalized but excluding district heating, heat is not transported.
+  * Ammonia is by default modeled as a single equivalent EU node, but can be regionalized (thus no transport between nodes).
+  * Coal, lignite, oil, uranium and methanol are not regionalized and are a single equivalent EU node is considered.

-* The following technologies are not yet supported by the model:
+* Some technologies are not yet supported by the model, including:

-  * geothermal, and # Sure ?
-  * industrial heat.
+  * Geothermal energy for heat or electricity production ;
+  * Industrial heat pumps ;
+  * Low TRL storage technologies (Flow batteries, Compressed Air Energy Storage, gravitary storage system, Pumped Thermal Energy Storage, etc) ;

 * Exports are not taken into account in the current version of the model.
 The only way to model them is exogenous.

-* Hydrogen can only be
+* Hydrogen can be:

-  * used as a feedstock/energy carrier for industry and as an energy carrier for different,
+  * used as a feedstock/energy carrier for industry and as an energy carrier for different ;
-  * produced and is not imported, or
+  * produced and is not imported ;
-  * transported in a gaseous form through pipelines, or
+  * transported in a gaseous form through pipelines ;
   * used as liquefied hydrogen or hydrogen for shipping demand.